cheke/MultiPacker/Doc/Umg.md

 - **Base SDFThresold**: You set here the Thresold of the SDF, allowing thicking or growing the shape. *(The Variable can be moddified via animation)*

+- **Layer (Base, Addition or Detail) Style**: Load from an Asset the Layer Parameters, this method allows easy changes and iterations between Widgets.

 # MultiPacker Button

 - Multipacker Button has the same variables as MultiPacker Image, only extended to the states of the button Normal, Hovered, Pressed and Disables.
 To a better knowledge of the ussage of the variables look at [MultiPacker Image](https://cheke.github.io/MultiPacker/Doc/Umg.md#multipacker-image)